-One sensor that has been widely used in robotics, mainly due to the decrease in cost of Micro-Electro-Mechanical systems (MEMS) transducers, is the IMU.
+One sensor that has been widely used in robotics, mainly due to the decrease in cost of MEMS transducers, is the Inertial Measurement Unit (IMU).
 It is generally composed of gyros and acelerometers, orthogonally mounted on a base.
 In spite of all the data provided by this type of sensor, noise and bias are hard to deal with and demand careful filtering that will ultimately minimize drift and other related problems.